riaandeventer/semantic_sim/README.md

 * similarity between longer sentences

 ## Table of Content
-1. Implementing the website in a virtual environment.
+1. Implementing the program in a virtual environment.
     - 1.1   Dependencies
     - 1.2   Copying Files
     - 1.3   Run Program